getsentry/frontend-handbook/README.md

 Which is a problem since `0` is a valid value for `volume`, but because it evaluates to `false` -y, we do not short circuit the expression and the value of `x` is `0.5`

-If instead we used null coalescing
+If instead we used [nullish coalescing](https://github.com/tc39/proposal-nullish-coalescing)

     let x = volume ??
 0.5